MatthewLarsen22/CS4610-assn2/README.md

 # Matthew Larsen CS4610-assn2
-This project serves as a starting point for full-stack applications.
+This is my backend for a reptile husbandry website I am making for my web dev class.

 ## Get Started
 ### Clone the repo